slycelote/caide-cpp-inliner/README.md

 ## Known issues

-* Non-standard features, such as defining a function without return type, are not supported.
+* Non-standard features, such as defining a function without return type, may be unsupported.
 * Defining a class and a variable of the same class simultaneously (`struct A {} a;`) is not supported.
 * Unused global variables are removed.
 This is fine, unless you use such a